Here Are the 5 Best Neighborhoods in Portland, Oregon

 After those two trendy areas, it is now the time to introduce the districts that are particularly suitable for raising a family.
 In that category, our top family-friendly choice has to be Arlington Heights, situated in the Tualatin mountain range.
 It is located in Portland’s southwest part, where some of the prettiest parks can be found, and also a lot of single houses.
 Around two-thirds of the houses were built before WWII, and you can find a variety of styles, from Victorian, ranch homes, to English Tudors and modern properties.

 The majority of residents, around two-thirds of them, are homeowners, which is great for the community spirit.
 Everyone knows everyone, and there are also a lot of families with children, enjoying life in this area to the fullest.
+There will be no need for using the tools to help you check how safe is this neighborhood because it has really low crime rates.

 Are Some of the Best Schools Close to Arlington Heights?